Julius Yego

 Julius Yego (born 4 January 1989) is a Kenyan track and field athlete who competes in the javelin throw.
-Nicknamed "Mr. YouTube" because he learned how to throw by watching YouTube videos of javelin athletes, Yego is the African record and Commonwealth record holder for the event with a personal best of 92.72 m.
+Nicknamed "Mr. YouTube" because he learned how to throw by watching YouTube videos of javelin athletes, Yego is the African record holder for the event with a personal best of 92.72 m.

 He won the javelin title at the All-Africa Games in 2011 and at the African Championships in Athletics in 2012 and 2014; at the 2013 World Championships he placed fourth, losing a medal in the final round.
 In 2014, he became the first Kenyan to win a Commonwealth Games gold medal in a field event.
 At the 2015 World Championships he won the gold medal with a throw of 92.72m, becoming the first Kenyan to win a World Championships gold medal in a field event.
 He won silver at the 2016 Summer Olympics in Rio de Janeiro.